dnmore/taskie/README.md

-# Task Manager
+# Taskie

-Task manager application with priorities and status, built using React + Vite.
+Taskie is a task manager application with priorities and status, built using React + Vite.
 Using `localStorage` system to persist task items in the browser storage.
 View live version [here](https://taskie-task-manager.netlify.app/)